openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishMovePath.md

 ## Description

-This callback is called when a NPC finishes moving along a predefined path.
+This callback is called when an NPC finishes moving along a predefined path.

 | Name   | Description                                    |
 | ------ | ---------------------------------------------- |